Floquet vacuum engineering: Laser-driven chiral soliton lattice in the QCD vacuum: Low-energy effective theory of QCD in the laser field

-{\it Low-energy effective theory of QCD in the laser field.}---We now consider the vacuum of two-flavor QCD in the laser field.
-We are interested in the low-energy regime, whose dynamical degrees of freedom are pions---the (pseudo) Nambu-Goldstone modes associated with chiral symmetry breaking.
-The QCD dynamics in this regime is described by the effective field theory for pions, called the chiral perturbation theory; see, e.g., Ref.~\cite{Scherer:2002tk} for a review.
+We now consider the vacuum of two-flavor QCD in the laser field.
+We are interested in the low-energy regime, whose dynamical degrees of freedom are pions---the (pseudo) Nambu-Goldstone (NG) modes associated with chiral symmetry breaking.
+The QCD dynamics in this regime is described by the effective field theory for pions, called the chiral perturbation theory (see, e.g., Ref.~\cite{Scherer:2002tk} for a review).
 Since the generally strong and rapidly changing external electromagnetic field explicitly breaks the (approximate) coset symmetry $[\SU(2)_{\rm R} \times \SU(2)_{\rm L}]/\SU(2)_{\rm V}$ down to $\U(1)_{\rm A}^{I_3}$, we will focus on the light and slow $\pi_0$ sector.
 We will thus need to consider the original time-dependent part of the Hamiltonian for $\pi_0$ augmented by the laser-driven static Floquet Hamiltonian for $\pi_0$.

 Following the general idea of the low-energy effective field theory, we perform a systematic expansion in terms of $\epsilon_1 \equiv p/\Lambda$ and $\epsilon_2 \equiv m_{\pi}/\Lambda$, where $p$ is the typical energy scale of pions, $\Lambda = 4\pi f_{\pi}$ is the energy scale for chiral symmetry breaking (with $f_{\pi}$ being the pion decay constant), and $m_{\pi}$ is the pion mass in the QCD vacuum.
 As already described above, we also need to perform the expansion in terms of $\epsilon_3 \equiv p/\Omega$.
 In addition, one may set up certain counting for the terms involving $eF$.
 As $eF$ appears only through the combination $e^2 F^2/\Omega^3$ [the coefficient of Eq.~(\ref{H_eff_CS})] in the Floquet Hamiltonian at leading order in $1/\Omega$, we introduce $\epsilon_4 \equiv e^2 F^2/(\Omega^3 \Lambda)$ as another small parameter.
 To be specific, we adopt the counting scheme that they are all comparable, $\epsilon_{1,2,3,4} \sim \epsilon$, and we write down the effective theory up to $O(\epsilon^2)$ in this paper.